Dan J. Harkey

 https://en.wikipedia.org/wiki/HERO_Program

 This is often a massive problem for the secured real property lending industry.
-Many lending practitioners do not understand how "Pace/Hero" loans work.
-Bridging this knowledge gap and understanding these loans comprehensively is crucial to make informed decisions.
+Many lending practitioners do not understand how "Pace/Hero” loans work.
+Bridging this knowledge gap and comprehensively understanding these loans is crucial for making informed decisions.

 These securitized loan programs aim to finance energy efficiency upgrades or renewable energy installations for residential, commercial, and industrial property.
-Someone can use Pace/Hero to finance building envelope energy efficiency improvements like insulation and air sealing, cool roofs, water efficiency products, seismic retrofits, and hurricane preparedness measures.
-Pace/Hero programs can also finance "green initiatives," such as solar panels, which are promoted as a method for property owners to realize energy savings.
+Someone can use Pace/Hero to finance building envelope energy efficiency improvements, such as insulation and air sealing, cool roofs, water efficiency products, seismic retrofits, and hurricane preparedness measures.
+Pace/Hero programs can also finance "green initiatives,” such as solar panels, which are promoted as a method for property owners to realize energy savings.

 The definitions of covered allowable purposes for this type of loan are broad.
-Both programs are sold to real property owners as "voluntary assessment contracts" and amortized for 5 to 25 years, paid for by increased property tax assessments.
-The lender will create an impound escrow account to manage the borrower's payments for both the property tax and loan payments, referred to as "assessments."
+Both programs are sold to real property owners as "voluntary assessment contracts” and amortized over 5 to 25 years, with payments made through increased property tax assessments.
+The lender will create an impound escrow account to manage the Borrower's fees for both the property tax and loan payments, referred to as “assessments.”
 The lender will adjust the account every month.

-A typical mortgage loan is secured by a trust deed recorded at the recorder's office that will reflect a lien on the property.
+A typical mortgage loan is secured by a trust deed, which is recorded at the recorder’s office, thereby creating a lien on the property.
 A lien is a legal right, a security interest, given to a creditor to hold and possess as consideration for a loan.
-The creditor has a charging interest against the property if the borrower defaults.
+The creditor has a charging interest against the property if the Borrower defaults.
 A lien is a monetary claim that may be attached to or recorded against one or more properties.

 Pace/Hero loans are designed to enhance property savings on energy bills and property value, all while being paid for with an increased property tax bill, referred to as a voluntary assessment.
 This innovative approach holds the potential for significant benefits, so what’s the problem?